convox/console-app/README.md

 ```

 After the stack updates successfully, export the values to your console app:

+**Warning**

+If running a very old version of the console, it's possible that the `bin/export-env` script will output a `RACK_KEY` and `SESSION_KEY` values different than the ones you already set(you can get the current set values by running `convox env -a console`).
+If that's the case, just remove the variables from the `bin/export-env` output and set the other ones.
+You can also rollback the release if you forgot to remove them.

 ```sh
 bin/export-env change-me | convox env set -a console